APPEALS FOR TUITION AND FEES REFUND

 - Outstanding balance is less than $2,400 (an exception may be made for certain technical programs with high course fees).

-- Student is not on academic suspension.
+- Student is not on academic probation or suspension

 - Student has a payment plan in place for the outstanding balance: